jgraha8/libautoptr/README.md

 ## Conformant Usage

-To use the memory management support for an object, we first need to use @c autoptr within the managed data structure.
+To use the memory management support for an object, we first need to use autoptr within the managed data structure.
 The autoptr structure is required to be used as the first member of a managed data structure.
 An example usage is

     struct my_struct {
         struct autoptr __autoptr; // Treating as a "private" member